Denoising diffusion probabilistic models for probabilistic energy forecasting: Numerical Results

-Table \ref{tab:comparison} summarizes the main results of this study by comparing the models through easily comparable star ratings: the more stars, the better.
-In addition, it proposes other criteria such as the training and sample speed, the hyper-parameter search and sensibility, and the ease of implementation.
-Specifically, training and sample speed are assessed based on total reported training and generating times for each dataset.
+Table \ref{tab:comparison} outlines the key results of this study by comparing the models via readily star ratings: the more stars, the better.
+In addition to the value and quality assessments, it suggests other comparison criteria such as the training and sample computation times, the hyper-parameter search and sensibility, and the ease of implementation.
+Specifically, for each dataset, training and sample computation times are evaluated on the total reported training and generating times.
 The hyper-parameters search is assessed by the number of configurations tested before reaching satisfactory and stable results over the validation set.
-The hyper-parameters sensitivity is evaluated by the impact on the quality metric of deviations from the optimal hyper-parameter values found during the hyper-parameter search.
-Finally, the implementation-friendly criterion is appraised regarding the complexity of the technique and the amount of knowledge required to implement it.
+The deviations in the quality metrics from the optimal hyper-parameter values evaluate the sensitivity of a given model to its hyper-parameters.
+Finally, the implementation-friendly criterion is appraised regarding the mathematical complexity of the model and the amount of knowledge required to implement it.